Minimum Theremin Kit 101 Assembly

 may work, but should not deviate too much from those suggested.

-arrangement.
+specifies additional items required.
 The detail drawing shows the hole patterns and recommended

 hardware arrangements for mounting the Switch, Output